CenturyLinkCloud/APIDocs/Networks/update-network.md

 ### When to Use It

-Use this API operation to update the name of a network.
-Users have the option to update the networks' description as well.
+Use this API operation to update the name and description of a network.

   NOTE: This API operation is experimental only, and subject to change with no notice.
 Please plan accordingly.